Operations on spectral partition Lie algebras and TAQ cohomology: Introduction

-\item There is a nonadditive unary operation $R^{-|x|+1}(x)$ for any homotopy class $x$ that serves as the restriction $x^{[2]}$ on $x$.
-The restriction on a sum of classes $x$ and $y$ in different degrees is given by The bracket is compatible with the unary operations in the sense that $[y, \alpha (x)]=0$ for any homotopy class $x,y$ and unary operation $\alpha$ of positive weight that is not an iteration of the restriction. \item The operations $R^i$ and the shifted restricted Lie bracket generate all natural operations under the above relations.
-A basis for unary operations on a degree $j$ class is given by the collection of all monomials $R^{i_1}R^{i_2}\cdots R^{i_l}$ such that $i_l>-j$ and $i_m\geq 2i_{m+1}$ for $1\leq m<l$.
+\item There is also a shifted Lie algebra structure with restriction map $x^{\{2\}}=R^{-|x|+1}$ on the homotopy groups of a spectral partition Lie algebra over $\F$.
+The restriction on a sum of classes $x$ and $y$ in different degrees is given by The bracket is compatible with the unary operations in the sense that $[y, \alpha (x)]=0$ for any homotopy class $x,y$ and unary operation $\alpha$ of weight greater than one that is not an iteration of the restriction. \item The operations $R^i$ and the shifted Lie bracket with restriction generate all natural operations under the above relations.
+A basis for unary operations on a degree $j$ class $x$ is given by the collection of all monomials $R^{i_1}R^{i_2}\cdots R^{i_l}x^{\{2\}^r}$ such that $i_l>-2^rj+2^r$ and $i_m\geq 2i_{m+1}$ for $1\leq m<l$.

 \end{enumerate} \end{theorem}